RasmanTuta/arduino-workshop-moisture-measurement/README.md

 ## Add the libraries used in the workshop to the Arduino IDE
 Go to the [importing a .zip Library](https://www.arduino.cc/en/Guide/Libraries#toc4) instructions at Arduino.
 Follow the instructions to import the libraries in the lib-folder in this repo.

+## Download the USB drivers
+Unfortunately the device needs drivers for communication.
+[You will find the drivers here.](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)

 ### You are now ready to start the workshop